 Prenatal screening

 You are entitled to prenatal screening.
-Prenatal screening comprises care usually provided by obstetricians and medical specialists and consists of tests that can determine whether your unborn child has an increased risk of a congenital chromosomal or structural abnormality.
+Prenatal screening comprises tests that can determine whether your unborn child has an increased risk of a congenital chromosomal or structural abnormality.
 You decide if you want to have these tests done.